MetaDocencia/SitioWeb/content/en/post/2024/20241122-empowerment-inclusion-2.md

 - At the core, to enhance diversity and empower the marginalized, you need a generous heart.
 - Do not exploit minoritized individuals and tie them down to your project in return.
 Give them the freedom to fly.

 We know all this because we have been lucky to take part in projects where, as minorities, we have participated as peers.
-We have also participated in other projects where, after a while, and maybe though we were tempted to keep going ‘to please the power’ or ‘not to lose an opportunity’, we had to put strict boundaries (as in the ‘Living BIG’ lesson by Brené Brown [[8](https://quietconnections.co.uk/blog/boundaries/)]) or even chose to stop contributing because life taught us not to accept less than what we deserve.
+We have also participated in other projects where, after a while, and maybe though we were tempted to keep going ‘to please the power’ or ‘not to lose an opportunity’, we had to put strict boundaries (as in the "Living BIG" lesson by Brené Brown [[8](https://quietconnections.co.uk/blog/boundaries/)]) or even chose to stop contributing because life taught us not to accept less than what we deserve.

 **What do you think of these ideas?
 Do you have others to share?
 Are you part of a minoritized group and want to share your experience?
 Are you part of a project that seeks to include or retain minorities and want to know more?
 Join our community in [Slack](https://w3id.org/metadocencia/slack) (in Spanish, with English also welcome in the #english channel) and tell us your story!**

 ## Acknowledgments
-This publication was made possible by NASA grants 80NSSC23K0854 (DOI: 10.5281/zenodo.8215455), 80NSSC23K0857 (DOI: 10.5281/zenodo.8250978), and 80NSSC23K0861 (DOI: 10.5281/zenodo.8212072), grant DAF2021-239366 and grant DOI https://doi.org/10.37921/522107izqogv from the Chan Zuckerberg Initiative DAF, a fund advised by the Silicon Valley Community Foundation (Funder DOI 10.13039/100014989), and the Digital Europe Programme under Grant No. 101100604 (BioNT).
+This report was made possible by NASA grants 80NSSC23K0854 (DOI: [10.5281/zenodo.8215455](https://zenodo.org/doi/10.5281/zenodo.8215455)), 80NSSC23K0857 (DOI: [10.5281/zenodo.8250978](https://zenodo.org/doi/10.5281/zenodo.8250978)), and 80NSSC23K0861 (DOI: [10.5281/zenodo.8212072](https://zenodo.org/doi/10.5281/zenodo.8212072)), grant DAF2021-239366 and grant DOI [10.37921/522107izqogv](https://doi.org/10.37921/522107izqogv) from the Chan Zuckerberg Initiative DAF, a fund advised by the Silicon Valley Community Foundation (Funder DOI 10.13039/100014989), and the Digital Europe Programme under Grant No. 101100604 (BioNT).

 ---

 *Did you like this publication?
 You can reuse it freely under CC BY 4.0 license, just remember to cite it.*

+This is the recommended citation to use for reference:

+Eunice Mercado-Lara, Julián Buede, Laura Ación, L. Paloma Rojas-Saunero, Lisanna Paladin, Luciana Benotti, Monica Granados, Muneera A. Rasheed, Nicolás Palopoli,  Patricia Loto, Paola Lefer, Rowland Mosbergen, Sara El-Gebali, Vanina Varni.
+(2024).
+Empowerment through Inclusion: Strengthening Project Engagement with Minoritized Voices.
+Zenodo. [https://doi.org/10.5281/zenodo.14509713](https://doi.org/10.5281/zenodo.14509713)